inet-framework/inet/doc/src/users-guide/ch-environment.rst

 -  *shape* describes the object in 3D independent of its position and orientation.

--  *position* determines where the object is located in the 3D space.
+-  *position* determines where the object is located in 3D space.

 -  *orientation* determines how the object is rotated relative to its default orientation.